rbergm/PostBOUND/README.md

     postbound
 ```

+All supported build arguments are listed under [Docker options](#-docker-options).
+See [Essentials](#-essentials) for why a database instance is necessary.
-Adjust the amount of shared memory depending on your machine.
-Note that the initial start of the container will take a
+For Postgres, adjust the amount of shared memory depending on your machine.
+Note that the initial start of the container will take a substantial amount of time.
-substantial amount of time.
-This is because the container needs to compile a fresh Postgres server from source, download and
+This is because the container needs to compile a fresh Postgres server from source, download and import workloads, etc.
-import workloads, etc. Use `docker logs -f postbound`  to monitor the startup process.
+Use `docker logs -f postbound`  to monitor the startup process.

 > [!TIP]
 > Shared memory is used by Postgres for its internal caching and therefore paramount for good server performance.
 > The general recommendation is to set it to at least 1/4 of the available RAM.

 The Postgres server will be available at port 5432 from the host machine (using the user _postbound_ with the same
 password).
+You can also create a local DuckDB installation by setting `SETUP_DUCKDB` to _true_.
 If you plan on using Jupyter for data analysis, also publish port 8888.
 The volume mountpoints provide all internal files from PostBOUND and pg_lab (if used).

 You can connect to the PostBOUND container using the usual